 Finally going on that once in a lifetime trip is something you’ve dreamt of and planned for years, so why not get a professional to capture at least some of your time there?
 Maybe you’re hopeless at photography, or you don’t want the hassle and stress of trying to take great photos of each other or yourself and just want to enjoy your time.
 Hiring a professional allows you to just relax and know your memories are being captured beautifully.

-It might be that you hire a professional for a particular activity or event or even better as a local guide too.
+It might be that you hire a professional for a particular activity or event or even better as a local guide to.
 Having a local willing to help you is a good way to get yourself oriented and to answer questions you might have about food, customs or history.
 With photographers like the ones from Localgrapher, you will not only have a local who knows the best places to do a photo shoot, but also someone with an insider’s knowledge to help you discover so much more about your destination.
-You will also get access to some locations you probably wouldn’t have other wise even known about or a unique angle on some of the more well known landmarks of your destination from your personal photographer.
+You will also get access to some locations you probably wouldn’t have otherwise even known about or a unique angle on some of the more well known landmarks of your destination from your personal photographer.

 It’s not something for everyone but it’s something worth considering even just for a day or particular place you might be visiting.
 Once you get over any awkwardness you’ll be left with some incredible photos from your trip.